Author: James Rouse, N.D.

 The exact causes of anxiety and panic attacks in a given patient are usually unknown.
 Anxiety attacks can be triggered by intense stress or a traumatic event, such as a death, accident, or divorce, while others have no identifiable root causes.
 Physiologic and hereditary factors may also play a role in anxiety.
 Certain substances or drugs, or withdrawal from such substances, can trigger anxiety.
 The most common triggers include caffeine, over-the-counter decongestants, asthma drugs, and withdrawal from alcohol, tobacco, caffeine, certain medications, and other addictive substances including narcotics.

-In complementary or alternative treatments to psychotherapy and/or medication, your doctor may prescribe include several natural methods.
+In complementary or alternative treatments to psychotherapy and/or medication, your doctor may prescribe several natural methods and herbal remedies for panic attacks.

 Natural medicine practitioners have used herbs including kava kava and St. John’s Wort as effective treatment alternatives to prescription anxiety drugs.
 Kava kava is well known for its calming effects and holds great promise in easing the symptoms of nervousness; however, the FDA has recently issued warnings on kava kava due to its adverse effects on the liver.
 Valerian root is another herb that is often used for its calming effects.
 St. John’s Wort is backed by more research on its safety and use as an anxiety treatment, and as a treatment for mild to moderate depression.
 Its effectiveness in treating anxiety is yet to be confirmed.